Data-Driven Resilience Assessment against Sparse Sensor Attacks: Introduction

 In this paper, we aim to quantitatively assess the level of resilience of control systems against sparse sensor attacks, using only state and output data.
 To the best of our knowledge, prior work on data-driven defense strategies has focused exclusively on attack detection and/or attack identification; how to assess the level of attack resilience directly from data has not been addressed.
-However, the information on the resilience metrics of control systems is essential for data-driven detection and identification against sparse sensor attacks, as suggested in \cite{2025ECCTeixeira}.
+This gap matters because the resilience metric of control systems is essential for data-driven detection and identification against sparse sensor attacks, as suggested in \cite{2025ECCTeixeira}.
+Our primary contributions of this paper can be summarized as follows: \begin{enumerate} \item We propose data-driven resilience metrics against sensor attacks based on the notion of sparse observability. \item Using attack-free data, we derive a necessary and sufficient condition for assessing resilience and show that the exact resilience level can be computed from data when a rank condition holds. \item Using poisoned data, we derive a necessary and sufficient condition for assessing resilience and show that the resulting metric is necessarily conservative. \item For both scenarios, we analyze the computational complexity of computing the metrics and provide polynomial-time algorithms under a spectral condition. \end{enumerate}

-To this aim, we apply the concept of sparse observability to a data-driven setting and exploit it as a resilience metric against malicious sensor attacks.
-We establish data-driven necessary and sufficient conditions for assessing attack resilience based on these metrics.
-Our work first considers a scenario where the provided data are free from attacks, in Section~\ref{section:attack-free}.
-We show that the exact resilience level can be determined by using the data that satisfy a specific rank condition.
-Then, in Section~\ref{section:compromised}, we address a scenario where the collected data have been poisoned.
-The resilience metric obtained from the poisoned data is conservative because the measurement structure is unknown in model-free settings.
-In both scenarios, we additionally analyze the computational complexity of determining the data-driven resilience metrics and provide polynomial-time algorithms for computing them under specific conditions.
-The effectiveness and limitations of the proposed metrics are finally illustrated through numerical examples in Section~\ref{section:simulation}.
+The rest of this paper is organized as follows.
+Section~\ref{section:problem} introduces the system and data models, the notions of model-based and data-driven sparse observability indices, and the problem formulation.
+Section~\ref{section:attack-free} considers the attack-free-data case, while Section~\ref{section:compromised} addresses the poisoned-data case.
+Section~\ref{section:simulation} presents a numerical example to illustrate the efficacy and limitations of the proposed framework, and Section~\ref{section:conclusion} concludes this paper.